 Norfolk Island Australia Travel Guide

 Rainfall occurs throughout the year, but amounts are generally heavier from May to August.
-The showers are often brief.
-The levels of humidity are higher in the summer, noticeable especially in January and February.
+The the showers are often brief.
+The levels of humidity are higher during the summer months, noticeable especially in January and February.

 Each time of year has a distinct way to experience Norfolk Island, balancing crowd levels with weather conditions and particular activities.

 Cyclones (Nov-Apr): Rare direct hits, but strong winds/heavy rain possible.
-Keep an eye on the forecast.
+Monitor forecasts.

 July to October (Humpback whale migration)